Making a transition from law of the land to law of the jungle is not everyone’s cup of tea and this is probably an understatement !

 I am a law graduate and I loved every bit of it.
 I did my Bachelor’s law degree in International Law from Amity Law School, Noida.

 There is no specific study on Environmental Law in undergraduate studies.
 Environmental Law was one of the subjects I studied and took special interest in only because I was generally into environment anyway.
 I developed my acumen in this domain later.
 There are various books on Environmental Laws and Sciences, I suggest everyone should read “The scientific Indian” By Abdul Kalam and “Survive or Sink” by Naina Lal Kidwai.
 It’s no rocket science for which one needs to do extreme higher studies.
-Of course I have friends who are specialists and super specialists in this field, but they chose a Niche’ like marine ecology, waste to energy, bee conservation etc. I want to work on a multi dimensional approach to environmental conservation, because I believe everything is inter connected, that’s why I did not do a doctorate or specialization in one direction of environmental domain!
-But in no way am i suggesting that you shouldn’t do a specialization; you definitely must if your heart lies in a particular species or area.
-There is Mountain ecology, marine ecology, river ecology, glasslands, biodiversity, butterfly conservation is coming into trend these days! and the most important at present, waste to energy, and circular economics.
+Of course I have friends who are specialists and super specialists in this field, but they chose niche areas like marine ecology, waste to energy, bee conservation etc. I have always wanted to work in a multi dimensional area such as environmental conservation, because I believe everything is inter connected, and that’s why I did not do a doctorate or specialization in one aspect of environmental domain!
+But in no way am I suggesting that you shouldn’t do a specialization; you definitely must if your heart lies in a particular species or area.
+There is mountain ecology, marine ecology, river ecology, grasslands, biodiversity, butterfly conservation (a trend these days!) and the most important at present, waste to energy, and circular economics.

 What made you choose such an offbeat, unconventional and fascinating career?

-The real turning point in my career choice came in 2017 when I rescued a dog out of natural maternal instinct, and then nurtured her to health and well being.
-Those few months of intense care and emotional bond with my dogs left me with nothing but a strong purpose to work in the field of Environmental Law, Policy, Science, Litigation and every thread that connects me to my raw original self of working to create a deeper impact.
+The real turning point in my career choice came in 2017 when I rescued a dog out of natural maternal instincts, and then nurtured her to health and well being.
+Those few months of intense care and emotional bond with the dog left me with nothing but a strong purpose to work in the field of Environmental Law, Policy, Science, Litigation and every other thread that connects me to my raw original self of working to create a deeper impact.

 There were several key influencers who helped me along the way like Mr. M.C.
 Mehta, Vandana Shiva, Advocate Ritwick Dutta, Jaoquin Phoenix, Neel Ghose and Sukriti Kashyap